resema/cheatsheets/cpsa-f.md

 # 5. Examples of software architectur
 ## 5.1.
 From requirements to solution (R3)

+> Software architects are expected to recognize and comprehend the correlation between requirements and constraints, and the chosen solutions using at least one example

 ---
 ## 5.2.
 Rationale of a technical implementation (R3)

+> Software architects understand the technical realization (implementation, techncial concepts, products used, architectural decisions, solution strategies) of a t least one solution